KerwannTEP/JuDOKA/README.md

 - `a0[mpc]`: scale factor of the family (in mpc).
 - `Mtot(<a0)`: Enclosed mass of the family within the radius a0 (scale factor given previously).

-## PLOT A DIFFUSION COEFFICIENT a-cut MAP IN ORBITAL SPACE
+## Plot a diffusion coefficients a-cut map in orbital space

 To compute a mapping of the diffusion coefficients DRR and DNR at fixed semi-major axis, and depending on reduced angular momentum, one needs to open